sberridge/Guitar-Fretboard-Guide/README.md

 # Next.js Guitar Tutor

-Guitar fretboard guide built as a learning project for React / Next.js.
+Guitar fretboard guide built as a learning project for React.

 Run with "npm run dev".